ACED-IDP/aced-idp.github.io/docs/workflows/quick-start-guide.md

 g3t meta init
 ```

-* Using the file metadata entries created by the `g3t add` command, `g3t meta init` creates FHIR-compliant metadata files in the `META/` directory, where ecah file corresponds to a [FHIR resource](https://build.fhir.org/resourcelist.html).
+* Using the file metadata entries created by the `g3t add` command, `g3t meta init` creates FHIR-compliant metadata files in the `META/` directory, where each file corresponds to a [FHIR resource](https://build.fhir.org/resourcelist.html).
 At a minimum, the directory will contain:

 | File                     | Contents                   |
 |--------------------------|----------------------------|